lidofinance/lido-content/lido-landing/faq.md

         answer: You can bridge wstETH from L2 to L2 via canonical bridges through the interim L1 hop or can use 3rd-party cross-chain transfers like [portalbridge.com](http://portalbridge.com).
-      - question: Are there any risks associated with using Lido on Layer 2?
+      - question: Are there any risks associated with using Lido stTokens on Layer 2?
         answer: While interacting with bridges, you bear additional risks of the particular rollup and its canonical bridges.
       - question: How can I verify the correctness of the bridged token address?